 The Corona pandemic has made many professionals reluctant to change jobs, mainly because they feel uncertain about the labour market.
 Yet a period of crisis also brings great opportunities.
 For senior professionals who have felt stuck in their permanent jobs for a while, a switch to an interim management position can be a great opportunity.

-However, Stephanie De Bruecker, Senior Consultant in the interim management division at recruitment specialist Robert Walters, has noticed that many senior professionals often have the wrong idea about this way of working.
+However, the interim management division at recruitment specialist Robert Walters has noticed that many senior professionals often have the wrong idea about this way of working.
 Time to take a closer look at these misunderstandings around interim management!

 What misunderstandings about interim management do senior professionals have?